eau-claire-energy-cooperative/simple-inventory/README.md

 * Optionally can collect applications via PowerShell or manually assign them to devices
 * Software lifecycles can be assigned to specific applications for reminders and update instruction documentation
 * Equipment check out feature can be enabled to track devices that are checked out for special purposes
+* Track licenses and license keys attached to devices.
 * Optionally can list services and their running state
 * Optionally can integrate with [Chocolatey](https://chocolatey.org/) to find outdated packages
 * Can export most information to a CSV for offline work